winlp4ever/DANN/README.md

 * numpy
 * matplotlib
 ```

+Following all steps:

 If you have a Nvidia GPU, you can simply install all requirements via command: `conda install --file requirements.txt`.
-Otherwise, please comment out the `pytorch` line in `requirements.txt`, run the above command, and install `pytorch-cpu` with `conda install pytorch-cpu torchvision-cpu -c pytorch`.
+Otherwise, please comment out the `pytorch` and `torchvision` lines in `requirements.txt`, run the above command, and install `pytorch-cpu` with `conda install pytorch-cpu torchvision-cpu -c pytorch`.

 ### Download Data
 Just run the command `python download_data.py` and all necessary datasets will be downloaded to `./data`.
 Here includes: